 Traveling to Europe from the USA

 While Europeans dream of traveling across North America’s 50 states, Americans are just as interested in visiting Europe.
-What EU countries can US passport holders travel to visa free?
+What EU countries allow US passport holders visa-free travel?
 The following countries in Europe are accessible to American citizens without the need for a short-term Schengen visa:

 List of countries - No short-term Schengen visa is required